Pin It

 Jump to Recipe

-Prep: 5 min Cook: 3 min Serves: 1
+Prep 5 min Cook 3 min Serves 1

 Emily Mariko's Salmon Rice Bowl

-Emily Mariko''s viral salmon rice bowl.
-Leftover salmon, rice, Kewpie mayo, soy sauce, Sriracha, and the ice cube trick.
+Emily Mariko's viral salmon rice bowl β€” leftover salmon, day-old rice, Kewpie mayo, soy sauce, and the ice cube trick that revives the rice like it was just cooked.
+Ready in under 5 minutes.

-Easy Prep: 5 min Cook: 3 min Total: 8 min1 servings ~$2.80/serving
+Easy Prep: 5 min Cook: 3 min Total: 8 min1 servings ~$3.15/serving

 Prep5 min